Page manually updated on Nov 24th, 2015

 OR: Send personal checks, money orders payable to Jessica Williams:

-Please, don't send foriegn (non-US) currency or checks made out to anyone or anything but me as these are non-negotiable
+Please, do not send foriegn (non-US) currency or checks made out to anyone or anything but me as these are non-negotiable

 Below, my most recent xrays.
 Click thumbnails for larger view